MediaComem/comem-webdev/subjects/angular/README.md

 <p class='center'><img src='images/promises-observables.png' class='w80' /></p>

-For example, a user's **mouse clicks** on a website could be easily be modeled as an observable: there will be several of them and they will happen in the future.
+For example, a user's **mouse clicks** on a website could be easily be modeled as an observable: there will be several of them and they will happen at different times in the future.

 ### What (the hell) is reactive programming?